 Welcome to the latest installment of the "Save, Splurge, Steal" interview series.
 Getting great value when I travel is always such a fun challenge for me and I love to learn how other people get the best possible experience for their available time and money.
 I'm asking top travel bloggers to share their expertise and I hope you enjoy their responses as much as I do!

 In 2011, Justin went on a university trip to South Africa.
 By the end of that trip he knew that he couldn't return home.
 He watched my classmate fly away and leave him in Africa alone.
 Justin found work in Mozambique at a dive shop, and soon realized that he could sustain his travels this way forever.
 That was 3 years, 59 countries and 6 continents ago, and he hasn't slowed down yet!
-He started his own travel blog called True Nomads, hoping to inspire others to see the world and live the life of freedom!
+He started his own travel blog called The Art of Scuba Diving, hoping to inspire others to see the world and live the life of freedom!

 1.)
 How do you save money in order to travel?